-Superevents are a new abstraction of gravitational-wave candidates introduced in the third LIGO/Virgo observing (O3).
+Superevents are an abstraction to unify gravitational-wave candidates from multiple search pipelines.
 Each superevent is intended to represent a single astrophysical event.
-A superevent consists of one or more event candidates, possibly from different pipelines, that are neighbors in gpstime.
-One event belonging to the superevent is identified as the preferred event.
+A superevent consists of one or more event candidates, possibly from different pipelines, that are neighbors in time.
+At any given time, one event belonging to the superevent is identified as the preferred event.